group-butler/GroupButler/README.md

 ### Running (production mode)
 There’s a number of ways you can use docker for deploying into production.

-Files named `docker-compose.*.yml` are gitignored, just in case you feel the need to override `docker-compose.yml` or write something else entirely. `docker-compose.override.yml` is used to store dev mode overrides since it’s read by default by docker-compose.
+Files named `docker-compose.*.yml` are gitignored, just in case you feel the need to override `docker-compose.yml` or write something else entirely.

 The bot also supports reading Docker Secrets (may work with other vaults too).
 Check `lua/config.lua` to see which variables can be read from secrets.

 #### Compose Example
-You would need to write another override file (i.e. `docker-compose.deploy.yml`) matching your needs (change restart policy to always, either add groupbutler to an external network or create a redis service with persistency, etc.).

-You could deploy Group Butler by running something like this:
+You can deploy Group Butler by running:

-`docker-compose -f docker-compose.yml -f docker-compose.deploy.yml up`
+`make easy_deploy`

 #### Swarm Example
-Assuming you have deployed redis into `staging` (`docker stack deploy …` or `docker service create …`) and exported the required environment variables (like `$TG_TOKEN`…), you could deploy Group Butler by running:
+Assuming you have deployed redis into, for instance `staging` (`docker stack deploy …` or `docker service create …`) and exported the required environment variables (like `$TG_TOKEN`…), you could deploy Group Butler by running:

 `docker stack deploy staging -c docker-compose.yml`

-#### GitLab CI Example (uses swarm)
-- Clone this repo to a GitLab server (could be gitlab.com or self hosted)
-- Set Project Variables, paying attention to variable scope: the `.gitlab-ci.yml` bundled with this repo supports two environments: `staging` and `production`
-- Disable shared runners and install GitLab CI runner on at least one of the manager nodes.
-Make sure to tag them as `manager` too
-- Deploy (manually or using another repository) redis to `staging` and/or `production`
-- Push to `staging` and/or `production` branches
-- If everything went well, your very own Group Butler should be up and running

 ## Setup (without using Docker)
 List of required packages: